cagilalsac/UsersMicroservices/README.md

     and handler class in GroupCreateHandler.cs.
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Features/Groups/GroupCreateHandler.cs

+    - Attributes gain new features to the fields, properties, methods or classes.
+When they are used in entities or requests, they are also called data annotations which provide data validations.

-    - Some commonly used data annotation attributes in C#:
+      Some commonly used data annotation attributes in C#:
       [Required]           // Ensures the property must have a value.

       [StringLength]       // Sets maximum (and optionally minimum) length for strings.